 Now that they are over five years old, I find that letting them pick what they want to grow works better.
 Each year I pull out the box of seed packets and let them choose.

 Most of the time they go with the most colorful looking veggie on the packet, but my older son will actually try and grow items that he enjoys to eat — broccoli being one of them.

-Another kid-friendly idea is to take the kids with you to get free plants for your garden.
+Just get what you need and don’t go overboard on expensive supplies.
+You can even take the kids with you to get free plants for your garden.
 That way your investment is low and mishaps don’t matter that much!

 Adrienne’s Experience with Her Kids In the Garden

 Gardening is something that’s been a real trial for us – we aren’t great at it but we keep on trying.

 We’ve had flop after flop, including 3 years in a row of just about no zucchini.
 I marvel at folks who have so much that they have to give it away!

 But every year at least one crop does great.
 This year it was lettuce.
 Other years it was kale.

 This past year we had a “bumper green pepper crop” that wasn’t really a bumper because we planted too late, but we did still get quite a few.

 Finally, take it slow with your kids and make sure you let them do the work after showing them how to do something.
 My kids love getting their hands dirty, and love it even more when I just step back and let them go at it.